 Also, it has an extra inbox (General inbox) for the direct messages – where you can place DMs that you don’t want to be notified about.

-Apart from that, you will get the chance to access Instagram’s Creator Studio, a place where you can access all your stats and schedule your Instagram posts (not for Instagram Stories or Reels though, so I’ve heard).
-You can, however, schedule Story via Facebook Business Suite, but that’s another topic that I may blog about in the near future.
+Apart from that, you will get the chance to access Instagram’s Creator Studio, a place where you can access all your stats and schedule your Instagram posts (not for Instagram Stories or Reels though).
+You can, however, schedule Story via Facebook Business Suite, but that’s another topic that I might blog about in the near future.

 Why I Can’t Switch to Instagram Business/Creator Account?